hahmed/deadfire/README.md

 ## Ruby on Rails

-Propshaft is the new asset pipeline for Rails, Deadfire aims to work alongside Propshaft and takes care of your css files.
+Deadfire aims to work alongside the new asset pipeline, Propshaft.

-With the gem included in your app's Gemfile, by default all your css files will be pre-processed and run through Deadfire.
+With the gem included in your app's Gemfile, by default all your css files will be pre-processed.

-For more control over the files you want to pre-process, the most important configurations are;
+For more control over the files you want to pre-process;

 `Deadfire.configuration.root_path` - change the root path where files are processed e.g. tailwind is bundled into `app/assets/builds/tailwind.css` which means the root_path will need updating, whereas the default deadfire root_path is `app/assetss/stylesheets`.